LuckYuanZ/CountryRelationByUnVotes/Codebook.md

 `para` - whether the vote was on a paragraph rather than an entire resolution

-`importantvote` - vote identified as important by U.S. State Department report Voting Practices in the United Nations. **NOTE: not available for all years**
+`importantvote` - vote identified as important by U.S. State Department report Voting Practices in the United Nations.\
+**NOTE: not available for all years**

-Issue codes: These are based on searches in descriptions.
+##### Issue codes: These are based on searches in descriptions.
 They have been subjected to a rudimentary visual check but they may not be 100% accurate

-ME: Votes relating to the Palestinian conflict (19%)
+ME: Votes relating to the Palestinian conflict\
-NU: Votes relating to nuclear weapons and nuclear material (13%)
+NU: Votes relating to nuclear weapons and nuclear material\
-DI: Votes relating to arms control and disarmament (16%)
+DI: Votes relating to arms control and disarmament\
-CO: Votes relating to colonialism (18%)
+CO: Votes relating to colonialism\
-HR: Votes relating to human rights (17%)
+HR: Votes relating to human rights\
-EC: Votes relating to (economic) development (9%)
+EC: Votes relating to (economic) development\